Meaningful philanthropic opportunities

 K–12 School Performance Series

-Our K–12 School Performance Series is designed expressly for K–12 audiences and features artists, productions and engagements presented at the Gogue Center and throughout the community.
-The cost to support a season of six school performances is approximately $30,000.
+Our K–12 School Performance Series is designed expressly for schoolchildren and features artists, productions and engagements presented at the Gogue Center and throughout the community.
+The cost to support a season of six school show performances is approximately $60,000 to $100,000.

 K–12 performance series transportation

 As the most expensive aspect of field trips, transportation costs can create a barrier, preventing some students from attending.
-By funding bus transportation for school performances, you ensure the Gogue Center can provide artistic experiences that are accessible for all eligible K–12 schoolchildren.
-The cost to support transportation for a season of six school performances is approximately $10,000.
+Support for bus transportation helps ensure artistic experiences are accessible for all eligible school-aged children.
+The cost to support transportation for a season of six school show performances is $15,000 to $25,000.

 CLICK HERE to learn how you can help support our K–12 programming.